 12,800 ppm: Immediate physiological effects, unconsciousness and risk of death after just 60 to 180 seconds.

 You need to contact a Denver injury lawyer as soon as possible for help!
 Fill out a form for a FREE consultation here!

 The most important action is to obtain the necessary medical evaluations and treatment to help you recover from the injuries.
 But if you or a loved one have suffered CO poisoning injuries because of someone else’s fault, it is critical that you immediately contact a lawyer experienced in handling personal injury claims, and particularly CO poisoning cases.
 Time is running on bringing a claim.
 You need a personal injury lawyer on your side to help make sure your rights are protected.

 Contact a Burg Simpson Denver Injury Attorney Now

 Carbon monoxide can be particularly deadly for people who are already asleep or intoxicated.
 Many of the tragic stories that make the news are those of entire families wiped out in their sleep because of a faulty furnace or space heater.
 These incidents often are the result of negligence or recklessness.
 Property owners and managers often fail to maintain appliances properly.
 Or they may have even been improperly installed.
 Manufacturers frequently produce unsafe products.

-It doesn’t matter how or why these personal injuries happen.
-If you’ve been poisoned by carbon monoxide, or if you’ve lost a loved one to carbon monoxide poisoning, you need to talk to our personal injury lawyers in Denver right now!
-You need an objective, experienced professional who’s handled these cases before.
+It does not matter how or why these personal injuries happen.
+If you have been poisoned by carbon monoxide, or if you have lost a loved one to carbon monoxide poisoning, you need to talk to our carbon monoxide poisoning lawyers right now!
+You need an objective, experienced professional who has handled these cases before.
 At Burg Simpson, a Denver injury lawyer has dozens of professionals eager to fight the battle for you.
 If you think you may have a case, call for help today at 720-500-5995 or fill out a Free Case Evaluation form now.